• Skip to primary navigation

 This story has a happy ending.
 I didn't die in the Sierras, but rather managed a 4-mile hike around Pinecrest lake sans injury (save for a quick slip on a muddy rock that resulted in the tiniest bruise on my palm).
 We made it back to the city relatively unscathed.
 And happier still, while nature seems to want to backstab me when I'm least expecting it, Rainbow Grocery Co-op has my back where produce is concerned.
 We found little containers of fresh huckleberries for sale, which we snapped up to make more vegan baked oatmeal.

-Baked oats were largely made famous by Heidi Swanson in her book Super Natural Everyday, and another favorite version is Laura's, filled with apples, spice, and topped with a drizzle of maple cashew cream.
+Baked oats were largely made famous by Heidi Swanson in her book Super Natural Everyday.
 This easy vegan summer version takes inspiration from both, as well as from my favorite super seedy oatmeal recipe and gets thickened by a mess of seeds – hemp, chia, and flax.
 Almond milk keeps it plant-based, peaches bake into luscious jammy slices, and the dark indigo berries pop and burst in the oven, releasing their woodsy flavor.
 Most recipes use baking powder and an egg (or egg substitute) but I found that I prefer the flavor and texture without the baking powder, and the whole seeds serve an egg-like function in helping the oats hold together.

 bowls of Super Seedy Vegan Baked Oatmeal with Peaches and Huckleberries {gluten-free & dairy-free}